sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 ---
 title: "From code search to a code intelligence platform"
 publishDate: 2022-09-27T10:00-07:00
-description: No matter how good your dev tools are, coding is complex.
-We're building a code intelligence platform to help you unblock yourself and code better.
+description: "Sourcegraph is starting to go beyond just code search, which helps you find matching lines in code.
+We want to help you find answers in code, and we call this code intelligence."
 tags: [blog]
 slug: "code-search-to-code-intelligence"
 published: true